Deploy ASP.NET Core App on Kubernetes

 image: simpleweb

-Also note that you will have to create this docker image inside the minikube’s VM or you can instruct k8s to download the image from a registry like Docker Hub, Azure Container Registry, Microsoft Container Registry and so on.
+Also note that you will have to create this docker image or you can instruct k8s to download the image from a registry like Docker Hub, Azure Container Registry, Microsoft Container Registry and so on.

 The next field imagePullPolicy tells whether to download the image from a registry or not.
-I have set it to “Never” as I will be building the docker image in the minikube VM so the deployment will directly use the image from there.
+We have set it to “Never” as we will be building the docker image so the deployment will directly use the image from there.

 imagePullPolicy: Never

 Finally, there is ports field which specifies the container port that will be opened.
-In my case I specified the port 80 to be opened inside the container.
+In our case, we specified the port 8080 to be opened inside the container.

-Note that port 80 is the default port of the ASP.NET Core app and that is the reason for choosing this port.
+Note that port 8080 will the port defined in Dockerfile (we will see this in the next section).
 If you want a different port then you will have to add that port using environment variables.

 ports:

 Enough of the theory part, let the apply it on the system.
-So I will create a new ASP.NET Core app then create it’s docker image inside the minikube VM.
-Next I will host my app on Kubernetes using the deployment which I just described.
+So we will create a new ASP.NET Core app then create it’s docker image.
+Next we will host my app on Kubernetes using the deployment which we just described.

-First open Visual Studio and create a new Web Application.
+First open Visual Studio and create a new ASP.NET Core Web APP (Model-View-Controller).

-Give a name to your app, I named the app as FirstKubeApp, and make sure to check the option that says – Place solution and project in the same directory.
+Give a name to your app, we named the app as FirstKubeApp, and make sure to check the option that says – Place solution and project in the same directory.

 Next add docker support to this app, so right click the app name in the solution explorer then select Add ➤ Docker Support.
 This will create a Dockerfile for the app.